-- Understand the market dynamics namely, demand and supply, demand forecasting, elasticity of demand and supply, pricing methods and pricing in different market structures. - Gain an insight into how production function is carried out to achieve least cost combination of inputs and cost analysis. - Develop an understanding of - Analyze how capital budgeting decisions are carried out. - Understanding the framework for both manual and computerized accounting process - Know how to analyze and interpret the financial statements through ratio analysis.
+- Understanding the market dynamics namely, demand and supply, demand forecasting, elasticity of demand and supply, pricing methods and pricing in different market structures. - Gain an insight into how production function is carried out to achieve least cost combination of inputs and cost analysis - Develop an understanding of Analyse how capital budgeting decisions are carried out - Understand the framework for both manual and computerised accounting process - Know how to analyse and interpret the financial statements through ratio analysis.